Open 7 days a week / Ajax: 905-427-4280 / Whitby: 905-444-9449 / Pickering: 905-420-4006

 Orthodontics (Braces)

 Orthodontics is a specialized form of dentistry that focuses on the treatment of dental and facial irregularities.
 Orthodontic treatment often involves braces, as they help in the treatment of dental and facial abnormalities.
-At Durham Dental Services, we provide orthodontic treatments in Ajax and surrounding areas.
+At Durham Dental Centres, we provide orthodontic treatments in Ajax and surrounding areas.
 Our dentists have been assisting the people of Ajax for years by offering proper dental care.
 Orthodontic treatment helps patients achieve improved dental health and does wonders to the patient’s confidence.
 As you know, our teeth are involved in several day-to-day activities, which is why keeping a check on our dental health is of utmost importance.

-When it comes to braces, it might seem that only those with crooked teeth require braces, but in reality, any of us can happen to need them.
+When it comes to braces, it might seem that only those with crooked teeth require them, but in reality, any of us can happen to need braces.
 There is no specific reason why people go for orthodontic treatment or braces, so we have compiled a list of reasons why anyone can be suggested to get braces.
 If you’re experiencing any of the following issues, then we advise you to see a dentist for orthodontic treatment:

-- Overcrowded teeth
+• Overcrowded teeth

-- Crooked teeth
+• Crooked teeth

-- Underbite
+• Underbite

-- Overbite
+• Overbite

-- Gaps in teeth
+• Gaps in teeth

-- Crossbite
+• Crossbite

-- Open bite
+• Open bite

 If you still have some doubts about orthodontics, then feel free to contact us, and our board-certified dentists will be happy to assist you.
-We have a wide range of braces in store, so get in touch if you’re looking for braces in Ajax, Whitby, or Pickering.
+We have a wide range of braces in store, so get in touch if you’re looking for braces or orthodontics in Ajax, Whitby, or Pickering.

 Understanding Orthodontics: Straightening Out Your Smile